-A two-day wedding at La Foce celebrating love, life and friendship.
+Tuscany wedding La Foce – A two-day wedding celebrating love, life, and friendship.
 Day one features a welcome dinner barbecue that allows everyone to mingle and catch up with their friends and family.
 The second day we have the main celebration – a wedding in Pienza with all other events happening at La Foce.

-Sitting on the edge of the Val d’Orcia La Foce has some breathtaking views.
+Overlooking the Val d’Orcia La Foce has some breathtaking views.
 And that is not an exaggeration.
-The rolling hills with crops, olive trees, cypresses and white roads are just spectacular.
+The rolling hills with crops, olive trees, cypresses, and white roads are just spectacular.
 There are very few buildings around other than delightful farmhouses and country houses that are all built in either stone or brick and blend wonderfully into the landscapes.

 The guys are getting ready in a common area that their rooms lead onto.
 It is an interesting space with character and color and texture.
 When the light comes it arrives from a huge skylight, it’s a slight challenge as the clouds are zipping across the sky and so the light constantly changes but we have time to work with it.